ControlSystemStudio/phoebus/app/alarm/Readme.md

 ./kafka-acls.sh --bootstrap-server broker.your-accelerator.org:9093 --command-config ../config/client.properties --add --allow-principal User:* --operation read --topic Accelerator --topic AcceleratorCommand --topic AcceleratorTalk
 ./kafka-acls.sh --bootstrap-server broker.your-accelerator.org:9093 --command-config ../config/client.properties --add --allow-principal User:special-client.your-accelerator.org --operation read --operation write --topic Accelerator --topic AcceleratorCommand --topic AcceleratorTalk
 ```
-to allow anybody to see the active alarms, but only the special-client to acknowledge them and to change the configuration.
+to allow anybody to see the active alarms, but only the special-client to acknowledge them and to change the configurationData.
 The `../config/client.properties` must have credentails to authenticate the client as a super user.
 So, admin or broker.your-accelerator.org in this case.